-Here’s an adorable little bag or purse that even a beginner can do!
-Comes with a free crochet pattern and free patterns for a flower, butterfly and bird to decorate it.
+Here’s an adorable free crochet girls purse pattern that even a beginner can do!
+It also comes with free crochet patterns for a flower, butterfly and bird to decorate it.

 So, it’s basically an upside-down hat, with a shell edging, straps, and little flowers.
 Click here for a free PDF of the pattern, where I’ve included all the tips and pictures for you.

 Free Crochet Girls Purse Pattern